betaflight/betaflight/docs/development/Building in Eclipse.md

 The minimum version is 4.8-2014-q2.
 The maximum, and currently recommended version, is 4_9-2015q3.

 GNU ARM Tools recommends that you don't add the toolchain to your path environment variable.
 This means you can install multiple versions of the toolchain without conflict.
 If you'll install only one version, it can make life easier when working outside Eclipse to add it to your path.

+Retain the default installation directories so that the GNU ARM Plugins can locate the toolchain.